-The Provider Date File on C3's Template, PCP ACO Affiliation form as appropriate, and/or information on any other maintenance changes as applicable are submitted to our dedicated e-mail: providerchange@c3aco.org (e-mails from centers contracted to C3 are secure and do not need to be encrypted).
+The Provider Data File on our Template, PCP ACO Affiliation form as appropriate, and/or information on any other maintenance changes as applicable are submitted to our dedicated e-mail: providerchange@c3aco.org (e-mails from centers contracted to us are secure and do not need to be encrypted).

-The following should be considered when submitting provider files to C3:
+The following should be considered when submitting provider files to our Organization:

-- Files should be submitted bi-monthly on the 1st and 15th of each month - Files and forms do not need to be submitted if there are no provider changes.
-However, we ask our centers and Affiliated Participating Providers to notify C3 that there are no changes - C3 Provider Team will send reminders and confirmation of receipt of each provider file and form submission
+- Files should be submitted bi-monthly on the 1st and 15th of each month. - Files and forms do not need to be submitted if there are no provider changes.
+However, we ask our centers and Affiliated Participating Providers to notify us that there are no changes. - Our Provider Team will send reminders and confirmation of receipt of each provider file and form submission.